zlockewtg/RLinf/docs/source-en/rst_source/tutorials/scheduler/dynamic-scheduling.rst

 Dynamic scheduling adjusts and migrates resources among components (actor / rollout / inference) in real time during training to improve overall throughput and resource utilization.
-It relies on Megatron-LM's online scaling (second-level elasticity) and SGLang's migrate capability to reallocate GPU resources without stopping training.
+It relies on Megatron-LM's online scaling (second-level elasticity) and SGLang/vLLM's migrate capability to reallocate GPU resources without stopping training.

 What is Dynamic Scheduling?